How to Select & Care for Your New Fruit Tree

 1. Climate

-Different types of fruit trees thrive in different climate conditions so you will often hear about making sure your tree is suited to your USDA climate zone.
-Many fruit trees require a minimum number of “chill days” in order to produce fruit.
 Our mild Bay Area climate (zone 10 at our San Leandro nursery location) has a lower number of those chill days.
 A fruit tree that is highly productive in a cold northern state with freezing winters will not perform the same here.
 At Evergreen Nursery, we take all the guess-work out of this for you and only offer fruit tree varieties that are proven winners in our local East Bay climate.

-2. Space & Sunlight
+2. Location & Sunlight

 Take a realistic look at the available planting space in your garden or yard.
-Be careful about choosing a planting site that is too close to buildings or other trees, or that is in a low lying area with poor drainage.
-Also, consider the amount of year-round sunlight in your location.
-Fruit trees are not shade dwellers.
-They need a minimum of 6 hours in steady sunshine and warmth to grow a sweet harvest.
+Be careful about choosing a planting site that is too close to buildings or other trees or extremely vulnerable to high winds.
+Above all, avoid any area that is in a low lying area with poor drainage.
+Soil drainage issues are among the top reasons that fruit trees do not thrive.

 3. Tree Type